Yakumwamba/Yakumwamba/README.md

 ### Hackathons
-- I havent participated in any hackthon of late but you can check my de
+- I havent participated in any hackthon of late but you can check my [DevPost](https://devpost.com/Yakumwamba) for future hackathons I will participate in.

 ### 📕 Blogs